‘Teen Mom OG’s Maci Bookout Comes Clean About Rehab Rumors

-Last month, news broke on several websites that Teen Mom OG cast member, Maci Bookout, was spending time in rehab for alcoholism.
+Last month, news broke on several websites that Teen Mom OG cast member Maci Bookout was spending time in rehab for alcoholism.
 Many of her fans were concerned that the mother of three actually had a drinking problem, as she is often photographed with a beer in her hand.
-She and her husband, Taylor McKinney, are especially fond of having a Bud Light everyday, so when fans heard that she was entering rehab quietly for her addiction, they weren’t exactly shocked.
+She and her husband, Taylor McKinney, are especially fond of having a Bud Light every day, so when fans heard that she was entering rehab quietly for her addiction, they weren’t exactly shocked.

 Even Farrah Abraham’s mom, Debra Danielson, got in a jab at Maci Bookout and Taylor’s casual drinking during a recent interview.